California OSHA is implementing a new regulation titled Workplace Violence Prevention in Health Care

 With both initial and ongoing training to accomplish, it can seem like a lot.
 A lot of time.
 A lot of resources.

 To help you meet the requirements while still watching the bottom line, CPI leads the training industry with online learning options.
-From Flex (mentioned above) to Video-on-Demand
+From blended learning (mentioned above) to Video-on-Demand

 and DVD programs